Tina Turner, rock and roll icon, dead at 83

 Turner had released two solo albums while still performing with Ike, 1974's Tina Turns the Country On! — a stripped-down LP featuring her take on songs by Bob Dylan, Dolly Parton and Kris Kristofferson — and 1975's rock-oriented covers album Acid Queen.
 Her first entertainment forays post-split geared toward mainstream fare — the game show Hollywood Squares and Cher's variety TV series — and cabaret-style live concerts, as well as two albums that didn't chart.
 She also recorded a sleek, electro-pop take on the Temptations' "Ball of Confusion" on Music Of Quality & Distinction, Volume One, an album released by Heaven 17 members Martyn Ware and Ian Craig Marsh under the name B.E.F.

 Turner continued to be a commercial force into the '90s, notably thanks to the 1993 biopic, What's Love Got to Do With It.
 Based on her 1986 autobiography, I, Tina, the movie starred Laurence Fishburne as Ike and Angela Bassett as Tina.
-Both actors were nominated for Oscars, while Bassett won a Golden Globe for Best Performance by an Actress in a Motion Picture—Comedy/Musical.
-Turner herself also received a career boost, as the soundtrack song "I Don't Wanna Fight" became a worldwide hit, including going top 10 in the U.S. In 1995, she landed another prestigious honor, singing the slinky, elegant James Bond theme song "GoldenEye" for the titular film.
+Both actors were nominated for Oscars, while Bassett won a Golden Globe for best performance by an actress in a comedy or musical.
+Turner herself also received a career boost, as the soundtrack song "I Don't Wanna Fight" became a worldwide hit, cracking the top 10 in the U.S. In 1995, she landed another prestigious honor, singing the slinky, elegant James Bond theme song "GoldenEye" for the titular film.

 Turner, who moved to Switzerland in 1995, started easing up on her workload in the late '90s and '00s, and ended up retiring after a 50th anniversary tour in 2009.
 However, she was still an active steward of her own legacy; in fact she also worked closely on the development of Tina: The Tina Turner Musical, which opened on Broadway in fall 2019.
 And at the 2008 Grammy Awards, she performed a showstopping version of "Proud Mary" with Beyoncé.
 With hindsight, it's easy to interpret the moment as Turner passing the torch to a younger musician.
 However, the performance also once again reaffirmed that she was squarely in control of her rich musical legacy.